Reviews You Can Rely On

 We stress tested the Google Pixel Buds A-Series call quality ability by setting them up in our testing rig and playing a variety of increasingly intense background noises while recording their microphone.

-Under the stress of subway noise, the microphone really struggled, especially with higher-pitched voices, cutting in and out.
-That said, most calls with other earbuds on the Subway were unintelligible.
-The fact that we heard any words at all is impressive for this kind of test.
+Under the stress of Subway noise, the microphone struggled a bit, especially with higher-pitched voices, cutting in and out.
+That said, many calls with other earbuds on the Subway were unintelligible, and these are far better in comparison.

 Credit: Natalie Kafader